 Are letters of recommendation or a personal essay required for admission?

-A personal essay is required for current high school students and graduates who have not attended college.
-At times, the Admissions Office may ask for additional information including letters of recommendation.
+A personal essay is recommended for high school graduates who have not attended college.
+At times, the Admissions Office may ask for additional information including a personal statement and letters of recommendation.

-Students applying to the Heavy Equipment Operations program are required to submit two letters of recommendation.
+Students applying to the Heavy Equipment Operations program are required to submit an essay, two letters of recommendation, and a resume.

 Are SAT or ACT scores required for admission?